Senate body seeks probe report on untimely booking of LNG

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Senate Standing Committee on Cabinet Tuesday received a briefing from Ogra officials and sought an investigation report on the untimely booking of LNG.
+ISLAMABAD: The Senate Standing Committee on Cabinet Tuesday received briefing from Ogra officials and sought an investigation report on the untimely booking of the LNG.

 The chairman committee stressed that why the LNG was not booked when it was worth 7 dollars and why it got booked on 16-17 dollars.
 The chairman committee, Senator Rana Maqbool of PMLN, emphasised tracking down the responsible for halting the booking process with mala fide intentions, causing a loss of billions of dollars to the country.